 The 24 VDC field wiring needs to be of an appropriate gauge for the number of annunciators and the total wiring run length.
-Refer to section 8 on page 11 to calculate the maximum current for all annunciators summed together.
+Use the Current Drain for Battery Calculations on page 10 to calculate the maximum current for all annunciators summed together.